 For 2018, the S7 and RS 7 line see few changes other than some revised wheel styles.
 A new S7 is in the pipeline and may debut as soon as the 2020 model year, since the new 2019 A7 already has been confirmed for U.S. sale.

-You can call the S7 a hatchback, a coupelike sedan--whatever.
+You can call the S7 a hatchback or a coupe-like sedan.
 It's one of the best vehicles of its kind, no matter if you're judging it on looks, dynamics, or content.
-It only truly gets down to business once you've skipped the A7's basic supercharged V-6 and anted up to the S7's higher performance plane.
-Under the S7's hood, there's a twin-turbo V-8 with 420 horsepower and 406 pound-feet of torque, sent to all four wheels via quattro all-wheel drive and a seven-speed dual-clutch transmission.
-It can throw down 0-60 mph runs in 4.5 seconds, on its way to a top speed of 155 mph, while delivering EPA-rated highway fuel economy in the high-20s.
+Under the S7's hood there's a twin-turbocharged 4.0-liter V-8 with 450 horsepower and 406 pound-feet of torque, sent to all four wheels via Audi's quattro all-wheel-drive system and a 7-speed dual-clutch transmission.
+It can throw down 0-60 mph runs in 4.3 seconds, on its way to a top speed limited at 155 mph, while delivering highway fuel economy in the high 20s, according to the EPA.

-Inside, the S7 gets some of the best elements of the cabin from Audi's A8 flagship—including superb materials and trims and Audi's MMI Plus screen-based system, which includes a combination rotary controller and an interface for audio navigation, and calling functions.
-In addition to the controller, there's also MMI Touch, which lets you enter destinations, phonebook entries, and such by tracing out individual letters, one at a time.
-The navigation system in the S7 also includes 3D Google Earth imagery; combined with SiriusXM Traffic updates, it's one of the best systems on the market.
+Inside, the S7 and RS 7 receive some of the best elements of the cabin from Audi's A8 flagship—including superb materials, trims, and Audi's Multi-Media Interface (MMI) Plus screen-based system, which includes a combination rotary controller and an interface for audio navigation, and calling functions.
+In addition to the controller, there's MMI Touch, which lets you enter destinations, phonebook entries, and such by tracing out individual letters, one at a time.
+The navigation system also includes 3-D Google Earth imagery.
+Combined with SiriusXM Traffic updates, Audi's navigation system is one of the best on the market.